 Cases of mycoplasma and ureaplasma infections can be treated with a course of antibiotics.

 Many antibiotics work through a process called peptidoglycan synthesis, a process which refers to the breaking down of bacteria cell walls.
-However, mycoplasma and ureaplasma cells do not have the walls that are targeted during this process, and so they are resistant to these type of antibiotics.
+However, mycoplasma and ureaplasma cells do not have the walls that are targeted during this process, and so they are resistant to these types of antibiotics.

 Consequently, other types of antibiotics will be used to treat mycoplasma and ureaplasma infections.
 Your doctor will decide the best course of antibiotics depending on the type of infection present.